micrology/prsm/doc/help/docs/Files.md

 ### Images

 You can  save a high resolution (600 dpi) image of the map as a **Portable Network Graphics** (.png) file.
 The image shows the same view of the map as you see on the screen (so, for example, it will not show factors that have been moved out of the app window).

-### CSV

-The CSV output produces two files, one listing all the factors and the other all the links.
-The factor file starts with a header row with the names of the columns (`Id,Label,Style,Note`) and then describes each factor.
-The links file has a header: `Source,Target,Type,Id,Label,Style,Note`, where the Source and Target refer to the Ids listed in the factors CSV file.